Back to all case studies

 Before: Everything Looked Fine on the Surface

-Here's the thing about Texas Black Expo's marketing before we got involved -- it wasn't broken in the obvious way.
 There were emails going out.
 Landing pages existed.
-They had multiple events running -- a luncheon, a tradeshow, sessions, a concert.
+There were multiple events — a luncheon, a tradeshow, sessions, a concert.
 On paper, everything was "there."

-So while there was plenty of activity -- emails sent, pages built, events listed -- there was no machine.
+So while there was plenty of activity — emails sent, pages built, events listed — there was no machine.
 No system that took a stranger and turned them into a ticket buyer in a predictable, repeatable way.

-And that's where most event marketing dies.
+That's where most event marketing dies.
 Not from lack of effort.
 From lack of architecture.

 After: A System That Actually Converts